Users

-In the Hardware section of Cyber Summer we discussed the vital role that your firewall has in protecting your businesses.
-It basically monitors traffic and makes decisions about what to allow and what not to allow.
-And so do your users.
-Every single click has the potential to unleash a cyber attack so, alongside the appropriate security software, it is important to ensure the people within your business are able to do their bit to keep your business safe.
+In the Hardware section of Cyber Summer, we discussed the vital role that your firewall has in protecting your business.
+Firewalls essentially monitor traffic and make decisions about what to allow, and what not to allow, into your network – and so do your users.
+Every single click has the potential to unleash a cyber attack.
+So, alongside the appropriate security software, it is important to ensure the people within your business are able to do their bit to keep your business safe.

-The concept of the human firewall is that by taking the same approach with your team members as you would with your security software and keeping them fully up-to-date with the latest threats, how they work, and how to spot them, you bolster your business security in one of it’s most vulnerable areas.
+The concept of a human firewall is that to take the same approach with your team members as you would with your security software.
+Keep them fully up-to-date with the latest threats, how they work, and how to spot them so you can bolster your business security.

 “I’ve already got an expensive firewall and strong antivirus software on every device.
 Isn’t that enough?”

 Great!
 You’ve taken the first and best step towards being more cyber secure as an organisation.
-You should never rely on a human firewall alone.
-The right cyber security approach will protect you against the majority of hacking attempts.
+But, you can’t rely on a human firewall alone.
+A more well-rounded cyber security approach will protect you against the majority of hacking attempts.

 According to ICO data, 45% of breaches in 2019 were from phishing attacks, where the human, rather than the device, is the focus of the attack.